 Every now and then I receive a message from someone who’s planning to buy a new computer, smartphone or tablet asking if they’ll need to open a new Facebook account to go with the new device.

 The answer is no, you don’t!
 Read on to find out why…

-As long as you know your Facebook username (or email address) and password you’ll be able to log into your account and use Facebook from any computer via a web browser or any mobile device via either a mobile web browser or the Facebook app.
+As long as you know your Facebook login info you’ll be able to sign into your account and use Facebook from any computer via a web browser or any mobile device via either a mobile web browser or the Facebook app.

 If you buy a new phone or tablet and you plan to use the Facebook app you might need to install the app from the appropriate app store if it didn’t come pre-installed on the device, but you WILL NOT have to open a new Facebook account.

-Now all of the above being said, you will definitely need to know your Facebook username (or email address) and password to log into Facebook on the new device, so make sure you have those pieces of information handy before you deactivate your old device.
+Now all of the above being said, you will definitely need to know your Facebook username (or email address or mobile phone number) and password to log into Facebook on the new device, so make sure you have those pieces of information handy before you deactivate your old device.

 If you allow your browser to store your Facebook password (which is a very bad idea) there’s a good chance you might have forgotten what it is.
 If you can’t remember your password be sure to reset it (and remember the new one) BEFORE you deactivate your old device.

 If you have Two-Factor Authentication enabled on your Facebook account and you receive your login authentication codes via text message, you won’t need to disable Two-Factor Authentication unless you’ll be getting a new phone number along with the new phone.

-However, if your new phone will come with a new phone number and you don’t disable Two-Factor Authentication before your old phone is disconnected, Facebook will keep texting your authentication codes to your old phone even after it’s been disconnected.
+However, if your new phone will come with a new phone number and you don’t disable Two-Factor Authentication before your old phone is disconnected, Facebook will keep sending your authentication codes to your old phone even after it’s been disconnected.

 That means you won’t be able to log in to your Facebook account after you start using the new phone even if you know the username and password!